c5h2oh/mixture-controller/README.md

 servo cable (2 if you plan to build the controller with s.port telemetry)

-build photos are at https://github.com/raleighcopter/mixture-controller/wiki/photos-of-the-controller-build-without-a-display
+build photos are on the wiki at https://github.com/raleighcopter/mixture-controller/wiki

 Contact me at d.a.taylor.pe@gmail.com